HaveFunTrading/boomnet/README.md

 [Docs Badge]: https://docs.rs/boomnet/badge.svg
 [docs]: https://docs.rs/boomnet

-Framework designed for building low latency networking components.
-It's primary focus is on writing TCP stream oriented client applications that operate using different protocols.
+## Overview
+BoomNet is a high-performance framework designed to facilitate the development of low-latency network applications, particularly focusing on TCP stream-oriented client applications that utilise various protocols.

-## Installing
+## Installation
 Simply declare dependency on `boomnet` in your `Cargo.toml` and select desired [features](#features).
 ```toml
 [dependencies]
 boomnet = { version = "0.0.2", features = ["full"]}
 ```

-## Design Overview
+## Design Principles

-The framework is divided into several layers, where the next layer is built on top of the previous one.
+BoomNet is structured into multiple layers, with each subsequent layer building upon its predecessor, enhancing functionality and abstraction.

 ### Stream
-Abstractions over TCP connection
+The first layer offers abstractions over TCP connections, adhering to the following characteristics.

-* Must implement `Read` and `Write` traits
+* Implements `Read` and `Write` traits for I/O operations.
-* Are non blocking
+* Operates in a non-blocking manner.
-* TLS done with `rustls`
+* Integrates TLS using `rustls`.
-* Have ability to record and replay from network byte stream
+* Supports recording and replaying network byte streams.
-* Can bind to specific network interface
+* Allows binding to specific network interfaces.
-* Used to implement TCP oriented client protocols (e.g. websocket, http, FIX)
+* Facilitates the implementation of TCP-oriented client protocols such as WebSocket, HTTP, and FIX.

-Streams are fully generic and don't use dynamic dispatch and can be freely composed with each other.
+Streams are designed to be fully generic, avoiding dynamic dispatch, and can be composed in flexible way.

 ```rust
 let stream: Recorded<TlsStream<MioStream>> = TcpStream::bind_and_connect(addr, self.net_iface, None)?